 What kinds of books can I borrow?
 Our downloadable collections have books for children, teens and adults, including fiction and nonfiction, picture books, easy readers, biographies, popular series and even cookbooks.

 How do I find the eAudios and eBooks Derry patrons can borrow?
 All the titles we have access to are listed in our online catalog.
 Go to our website and click on the Catalog tab.
-You can limit your search results to show just audiobooks, eAudiobooks or just eBooks.
+You can limit your search results to show just audiobooks on CD, eAudiobooks or just eBooks.
 Downloadable titles can be checked in/out and placed on hold from within our catalog.
-Alternatively, you can visit the Overdrive website, or Overdrive and Cloud Library apps to browse titles and check out.
+Alternatively, you can visit the Overdrive website, or use Overdrive and Cloud Library apps to browse titles and check them out.

 What devices work with Overdrive and Cloud Library?
 The list of devices that work with each service is long and growing, and not the same for both platforms.
 All titles can be downloaded to a PC or MAC and listened to/read from there.
 Some can be transferred to a tethered device like a NOOK or Kindle.
 Most titles can also be downloaded directly to mobile devices by installing the appropriate app.
 Check our Devices page for more information.